-So you are faced with two challenges when alternator charging your RV batteries, controlling the charge rate and keeping the temperature under control.
+So you are faced with two challenges when the alternator is charging your RV batteries: controlling the charge rate and keeping the temperature under control.
 Fortunately, when you control the charge rate, you control the temperature to a certain extent.
-Because we lack temperature monitoring when alternator charging your RV batteries.
+Because we lack temperature monitoring when the tow vehicle alternator is charging your RV batteries.
 We err on the side of caution and control how much charge current we send to the batteries with a DC-to-DC charge controller.
 Here are a couple of scenarios to help you understand how to select a charging rate and method.

 You’re dry camping for the weekend and don’t want to run a generator for long periods.
-In this case, you want to select a high recommended charge rate battery.
+In this case, you want to select a highly recommended charge-rate battery.
 The higher the charge rate, the faster your batteries will charge.
 The ability to charge at high speed also depends on how much current your inverter/charger can deliver.

 Remember that charging at rates above the recommended rate degrades the battery and shortens its life.

 In the following scenario, let’s say you depend totally on solar.
 Your system produces, on average, 25 amps of power (300 watts) available for charging.
 You can use a battery with a lower recommended charge current.
 For example, your batteries have a 20-amp recommended charge rate close enough to the 25 amps your system can provide.
 This minimizes lifespan shortening caused by high charge rates.